Deltares/hydromt_wflow/docs/getting_started/installation.rst

 For **Using pip** from pypi (not recommended) see above

-Developper install
+Developer install
 ==================
-To be able to test and develop the HydroMT package see instructions in the `Developer installation guide <dev_env>`_.
+To be able to test and develop the HydroMT package see instructions in the :ref:`Developer installation guide <dev_env>`.